 The parietal lobes are at the center of the brain and process sensory information.
 Your parietal lobes allow you to feel temperature, taste, touch, and movement, and they’re also important for reading and doing math.
 Lesions in the parietal lobes may cause symptoms such as forgetting words for common objects and loss of sensations such as heat, cold, and pain.
 The parietal lobe also carries a portion of the nerve fibers originating from the eyes, so lesions in this area can affect the lower part of the visual field.

-Brain lesions don’t always cause noticeable symptoms, especially in the case of clinically isolated syndrome and early phases of different types of MS. If these so-called silent lesions get worse over time, symptoms become more noticeable.
+Brain lesions don’t always cause noticeable symptoms, especially in the case of early phases of different types of MS. If these so-called silent lesions get worse over time, symptoms become more noticeable.

 In some instances, lesions or their symptoms are detected during an exam, a scan, or routine monitoring for an unrelated condition.
 Other times, neurologic symptoms bring a person to the doctor’s office, and then image testing, cerebrospinal fluid analysis, and blood tests result in a diagnosis of MS or clinically isolated syndrome.